-Is It AU or AW: Spelling Strategies For Vowel Teams
+Is It AU or AW?
+Spelling Strategies For Vowel Teams

 The spelling generalizations for vowels really are cumulative.
 Although it may take a lot of practice for your students to internalize them, an understanding of the principles at work is very important.
 As your students continue to learn less frequent vowel teams, they will need to draw on their knowledge about other vowel teams and use what they know to help them develop new understandings.
 The following are some spelling strategies for vowel teams.

 The vowel teams au and aw are advanced material.
-Not only do they make an unexpected sound, but they have a complex two part spelling generalization that accompanies them.
+Not only do they make an unexpected sound, but they have a complex two-part spelling generalization that accompanies them.
 By the time your students are introduced to au as in August and aw as in saw, they have already had the opportunity to learn and practice the ou/ow spelling generalization.
 The au/aw spelling generalization builds on that knowledge.

 Typically, you can teach this spelling generalization in two parts after having taught the phonograms individually.
 It is worth noting that the /ȯ/ sound as in saw or August is very much affected by regional dialect.
 Depending on where your child is from, this sound is nearly identical to the short o sound or it is a distinct separate sound.
 Technically speaking, it is a diphthong, but for the needs of your students, it is important for them to recognize the phonograms and associate them with the correct sound according to the region in which they live.

 NOTE: This vowel team is further evidence that “When two vowels go walking, the first one does the talking.” can cause more confusion than good.
-Here are my favorite spelling strategies for vowels teams.
+Here are my favorite spelling strategies for vowel teams.

-PART ONE Spelling Strategies for Vowel Teams
+PART ONE: Spelling Strategies for Vowel Teams

 Part one of the spelling generalization is almost the same as the ou/ow and ai/ay rule.
 When you hear the / ȯ / sound at the beginning or in the middle of a syllable, it is usually spelled au.
 When you hear the / ȯ / sound at the end of a syllable, it is usually spelled aw.
 For au, this holds true very consistently.